Currency Exchange at

 For the sake of easy carriage, the bank staff will always give you some big notes.
 However, you can ask them to give you a 100 Yuan of small change.
-It strongly advised to take some small change with you.
+It is strongly advised to take some small change with you.

 Can I exchange the unused Renminbi back in US dollars?

 Answer: Of course you can.
-Please keep all your currency exchange receipts, which you must present.
+Please keep all your exchange receipts, which you must present.
 However, such exchange can be quite unfavorable in rates, you'd better use all your RMB before you left.

 Is there anything else worthy of note when exchanging money?